Image

 dhc 7 102

 Although the Dash 8 has two engines and the Dash 7 four, they still have a lot in common, in particular behind the wings.
-For the rest the Dash 8 has a different nose with cockpit windows and a main landing gear that retracts rearward in the nacelles.
+For the rest the Dash 8 has a different nose with four cockpit windows and a main landing gear that retracts rearward in the nacelles.

 IPTN N250